The Green Living Corner

 Properly using a programmable thermostat is one of the easiest ways you can save energy, money, and help fight climate change.

 How to keep warm instead of turning up the heat?
 Dress seasonally appropriately.
-A light sweater is generally worth two degrees in added warmth, while a heavy sweater adds four degrees.
+A light sweater is generally worth 2 degrees in added warmth, while a heavy sweater adds four degrees.
 For more, go to this website.

 Kill Energy ‘Vampires’